 John EdgeChairman Emeritus, Board Member

-John is the Board Chairman and co-founder of ID2020.
+John is the co-founder of ID2020.
 He is an entrepreneur specializing in systems design, operating at the forefront of technology driven transformation in financial services over the last two decades.
 He is a recognized leader for establishing and implementing thematic change, include the algorithm-driven trading businesses for the global markets divisions of Lehman Brothers and then JP Morgan.
 John cofounded Redkite, a FinTech company which designed and deployed the first real-time trade surveillance system for global markets.

 Dr. Seth BerkleyBoard Member